ThomasieDK/maskgit-pytorch_VS/README.md

 ### 🤖️ Stage-1 Models (VQGAN)

+We support loading the pretrained VQGAN models from several open-source projects, including:

-The pretrained VQGAN used in the original MaskGIT paper is implemented in Jax.
+**VQGAN-MaskGIT**: The pretrained VQGAN used in the original MaskGIT paper is implemented in Jax.
 The community has converted the model weights to PyTorch, which can be downloaded by:

 ```shell
 mkdir -p ckpts
 wget 'https://huggingface.co/fun-research/TiTok/resolve/main/maskgit-vqgan-imagenet-f16-256.bin' -O 'ckpts/maskgit-vqgan-imagenet-f16-256.bin'
 ```

-The pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers) can be downloaded by:
+**VQGAN-Taming**: The pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers) can be downloaded by:

 ```shell
 mkdir -p ckpts/taming